When Jason Samayoa decided last year he’d like to try to make a short film, he then had to decide what his film would be about.

 Mebaley’s participation in MCC’s 2018 commencement ceremony makes up one segment of Samayoa’s just-completed documentary about his friend.

 “Hopes, Dreams & Basketball: Joseph’s Story,” which runs about 20 minutes, debuted Nov.
 13 in MCC-Penn Valley’s Little Theatre.
 Samayoa and Mebaley were on hand for the screenings, which took place during International Education Week.
-(The film will also soon be available on YouTube.)
+(To watch the video on YouTube, go to the bottom of this story.)

 Time will tell if Mebaley, 25, ends up a pro basketball player, but he’s now at Park University on a basketball scholarship.
 The crime-ridden KC neighborhood he used to call home has been replaced by an on-campus apartment.
 Meanwhile, Samayoa, who left MCC in the fall of 2017, now works at Park.

 In 2010 Mebaley, then a high school student in the small country of Gabon, on the Atlantic coast in Central Africa, was playing on a national basketball team that traveled to other countries.
 Named MVP of the 30 young men on the squad, he got word that he should come to the United States to train for a potential NBA career.

 “The reason why I came here,” Mebaley says in the film, “is to become the basketball player they never had in Gabon.”
 If he makes it to the NBA, he’d be only the second Gabonese player, following Stephane Lasme in 2007-08.

 Someone secured a tourist visa for him.
 But raising the money for a plane ticket to America took some time.